dereuromark/cakephp-hashid/README.md

 ### Why hashids:
 - They are super short, especially for the URL
 - They are lightweight and [fast](https://github.com/ivanakimov/hashids.php#speed).
-They work on the fly and require no table fields or other setup, no overhead involved.
+They work on the fly and require no table fields, no code changes.
+No overhead involved except for enabling the behavior.

 ### Why not UUIDS?
 - UUIDs can be up to 200x slower with growing DB tables, complex or heavy joins and especially with CakePHP default char(36).
 But even with the recommended binary(16) it would not be ideal.